Rieux o Machinagara

 Rieux o Machinagara (リウーを待ちながら, Riū o Machinagara) (Note: The title is a reference to Dr. Rieux, a character from the novel The Plague, and the play Waiting for Godot.) is a Japanese manga series written and illustrated by Ao Akato.
 It was serialized in Kodansha's seinen manga magazine Evening from January 2017 to January 2018, with its chapters collected in three tankōbon volumes.

 Publication

-Rieux o Machinagara is written and illustrated by Ao Akato.
-It was serialized in Kodansha's seinen manga magazine Evening from January 10, 2017 to January 23, 2018.
-Kodansha collected chapters in three tankōbon volumes, released from June 23, 2017 to March 23, 2018.
+Written and illustrated by Ao Akato, Rieux o Machinagara was serialized in Kodansha's seinen manga magazine Evening from January 10, 2017, to January 23, 2018.
+Kodansha collected chapters in three tankōbon volumes, released from June 23, 2017, to March 23, 2018.

 In France, the manga has been licensed by Kana, which published it under the title Contamination.